guitarvydas/guitarvydas.github.io/_posts/2021-10-02-Free Your Mind.md

 Diagrams of asynchronous components can form control-flow-based paradigms.

 Diagrams built using the synchronous paradigm tend to fail.
 Such diagrams are harder to build and are often less meaningful.
-This (synchrony) has led to the notion that node-and-arrow diagrams don't work.
+This (synchrony) has led to the (untrue) notion that node-and-arrow diagrams don't work.

 # See Also